rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 print "R2 score = %0.3f" % r2_score(y_true, y_pred)
 ```

-Visualizations and flow diagrams of the model selection process like this can be helpful.
-Another example is Dr. Saed Sayad's ["data mining map"](http://www.saedsayad.com/data_mining_map.htm), which is much more comprehensive than the Scikit-Learn flow chart.
+Visualizations and flow diagrams of the model selection process like this can be helpful, especially when you're just getting started out with machine learning.
+Another example of a tool like this is Dr. Saed Sayad's ["data mining map"](http://www.saedsayad.com/data_mining_map.htm), which is much more comprehensive than the Scikit-Learn flow chart.
 In addition to predictive methods ('predicting the future'), Sayad's map also includes an entire section on 'explaining the past'.
-Below is our iteration on the Sayad map, a genealogical chart that aims to present the same broad algorithmic coverage for the 'predicting the future' models (in addition to representing some of the kinds of machine learning, like reinforcement learning, which are not represented in original) while also integrating color to represent what Hadley Wickham has [referred to](http://had.co.nz/stat645/model-vis.pdf) as 'model families':
+Below is our iteration on the Sayad map, a genealogical chart that aims to present the same broad algorithmic coverage for the 'predicting the future' models (in addition to representing some of the kinds of machine learning, like reinforcement learning, which are not represented in original).
+This version also integrates color to encourage experimentation within what Hadley Wickham [refers to](http://had.co.nz/stat645/model-vis.pdf) as 'model families':

 ![Model selection genealogical chart](figures/bettermap.jpg)

-And, while unsupervised methods are beyond the scope of this post, it's worth noting that the Scikit-Learn [cluster comparison plot](http://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html) can be a useful tool for unsupervised model selection in that it depicts the substantial difference in the performance of clustering models across different datasets.
+Also, while unsupervised methods are beyond the scope of this post, it's worth noting that the Scikit-Learn [cluster comparison plot](http://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html) can be a useful tool for unsupervised model selection in that it depicts the substantial difference in the performance of clustering models across different datasets.

 ## Visual Evaluation in Scikit-Learn